INFORMATION ABOUT THE VISITING STUDENT PROGRAM

 - Students who are not citizens of the EU need to check and fulfill the visa requirements.

-In order to validate the credits obtained at IE University, you will need to consult with your university regarding the correct processes and requirements to ensure your credits are correctly validated.
+In order to validate the credits obtained at IE University, you will need to consult with your university regarding the requirements to ensure your credits are correctly recognized.

 Admissions Process Steps